fraterrisus/walkthroughs/aethus/items.md

 Remember that, like all manufacturing facilities, Printers have an infinite capacity to store their own output (and input).
 You can't use its products until you remove them from the machine, but if you leave them in there you don't otherwise have to store them anywhere, which is sometimes half the battle.

-</div><div class="clear">

-{% icon-png 'aethus', 'Regolith' %}
+{% endaethusitem %}

-*Where:* Found in Regolith Spires outside and nodes throughout the Caves.

-Wikipedia defines regolith as "a blanket of unconsolidated, loose, heterogeneous superficial deposits covering solid rock.
-It includes dust, broken rocks, and other related materials..."

-You're going to pretend it's concrete and convert it into [Building Materials](#building-material) in the [Regolith Printer](#regolith-printer).

-</div><div class="clear">

-{% icon-png 'aethus', 'Reinforced Building Material' %}
+{% aethusitem 'Reinforced Building Material' %}

 *Where:* Forged in a [Superheating Kiln](#superheating-kiln), or later in the [Stone Crusher](#stone-crusher).